rostock/geolotse/README.md

 *   `parent_id` – This integer field is mandatory since some logic within the code is based on it.
 The decision which link within a `category` and/or `group` is considered as the `parent` has to be made wisely and the results differ within a categories and/or groups: play around and find out yourself or check the `examples/database_pgsql.sql` for many examples.
 Always put an existing `id` in here since the value is checked within a foreign key constraint
 *   `category` – This text field is mandatory since some logic within the code is based on it.
 The value shall be one of `api` (for API, i.e. application programming interfaces), `application` (for applications), `documentation` (for documentations, i.e. documentation websites), `download` (for downloads, i.e. download portals), `external` (for external links), `form` (for forms), `geoservice` (for geo services) or `helper` (for helpers, i.e. tools)
-*   `category_order` – This integer field is mandatory since it determines the order of link categories in the catalog view and thus some logic within the code is based on it.
+*   `category_order` – This small integer field is mandatory since it determines the order of link categories in the catalog view and thus some logic within the code is based on it.
 Always use the same value for all links of one `category`, e.g. if the applications should appear first in the catalog view, all the application links have to have the `category_order` value `1`
 *   `group` – This text field is mandatory since some logic within the code is based on it.
-The value depends from the `category`: for applications, external links and helpers (i.e. tools), the value is considered as the parent title; for geo services, the value is considered as the service type (e.g. WMS, WFS, INSPIRE View Service, WMTS etc.); for API (i.e. application programming interfaces), documentations (i.e. documentation websites), downloads (i.e. download portals) and forms, the value has no relevance and shall be set to the `category` value
+The value depends from the `category`: for applications, external links and helpers (i.e. tools), the value is considered as the parent title; for geo services, the value is considered as the service type (e.g. INSPIRE Download Service, WMS, WFS, INSPIRE View Service, WMTS etc.); for API (i.e. application programming interfaces), documentations (i.e. documentation websites), downloads (i.e. download portals) and forms, the value has no relevance and shall be set to the `category` value
-*   `group_order` – This text field is mandatory since some logic within the code is based on it.
+*   `group_order` – This small integer field is mandatory since some logic within the code is based on it.
 The value depends from the `category`: for applications, external links and helpers (i.e. tools), the value determines the order of the link within its `group`, i.e. `1` for the first link, `2` for the second and so on; for geo services, the value determines the order of service types in the catalog view (always use the same value for all geo service links of one `group` (i.e. service type), e.g. if the geo service links of the service type WMS should appear first in the catalog view, all the geo service links of the service type WMS have to have the `group_order` value `1`); for API (i.e. application programming interfaces), documentations (i.e. documentation websites), downloads (i.e. download portals) and forms, the value has no relevance and shall be set to `1`
 *   `title` – This text field is mandatory since every link needs a title, i.e. a name – but not necessarily an unique one
 *   `link` – This text field is mandatory since this *is* the link itself
 *   `public` – The value `FALSE` in this boolean field means *“This link is not publicly available.”*, the value `TRUE` however means *“This link is publicly available.”*.
 The field is mandatory since some logic within the code is based on it